 The Australian East Coast is one of the most scenic travel destinations in the world.
-It is also the place that I was lucky enough to grow up.
+It is also the place where I was lucky enough to grow up.
 With a keen interest in everything related to the ocean, I’ve always wondered what it would be like sailing up the East Coast of Australia.

 This blog post was originally an account of my initial sailing experience from New South Wales to Queensland.
 However, we have recently spent a lot more time sailing the Aussie East Coast up to Cairns.